rurban/ctl/README.md

 ### Differences to the STL

-Our iterators are currently not as generic as the STL ones.
-We can only loop over the same container type and call the container-specific function.
-E.g. we cannot insert a vector into a deque of the same type.
-We will need to add a small vtable to iterators for the ref, next and done functions.

-But our iterators are safe and fat with an end range.
+Our iterators are safe and fat with an end range.
 We work towards C++20 ranges (single arg iterator), not begin/end pairs.
 Not as safe as glouw/ctl iterators, but also not as slow.
 We need 2 assignments (currently. will be fixed), the STL needs one assignment, glouw/ctl needs three assignments. glouw/ctl is safe for destructive operations (i.e. insert, erase) in a foreach loop, we and the STL are not.

+Our iterators are generic only for certain algorithm methods, where we use a 2nd range of any cntainer type on a typed container.

 Our vector and string growth policies for multiple insertions are much better.
 E.g. in the set algos or insert_count.